lwfinger/rtw89/README.md

 chips, and the Realtek engineers who do will not read these issues.
 To reach them, send E-mail to linux-wireless@vger.kernel.org.
 Include a detailed description of any messages in the kernel logs and any steps that you have taken to analyze or fix the problem.
 If your description is not complete, you are unlikely to get any satisfaction.
+One other thing - your mail MUST be plain test.
+HTML mail is rejected.